 Endowment announces grant recipients

-CHAMBERSBURG, Pa. – Eight grants were awarded to area programs from Summit Endowment to aid them in implementing or continuing programs to benefit the community.
+CHAMBERSBURG, Pa - Eleven grants were awarded to area programs from Summit Endowment to aid them in implementing or continuing programs to benefit the community.

-The grant awarded to Mercersburg Area Council for Wellness will be used to help expand the Healthy Eating Adventure program.
-The program will provide three adventures each year, and will monitor the biometric data of participants.
+The grant awarded to Mercersburg Area Council for Wellness (MacWell)'s Healthy Eating Adventure will be used to provide three Healthy Eating Adventures throughout the county, and monitor biometric data for participants.

-The grant awarded to Waynesboro Community & Human Services will help to continue the Community Nurse program in Washington Township.
-The program offers free community nursing to Washington Township residents, including low-income, uninsured or underinsured residents, to help them manage their acute and chronic medical conditions in their homes.
+The grant awarded to Waynesboro Community and Human Services will be used to expand and merge free community nursing in Washington Township and the Borough of Waynesboro to help individuals - especially those who are low-income, uninsured or underinsured manage their acute and chronic medical conditions in their homes.

-The grant awarded to Shippensburg Community Resource Coalition will be used to help the Summer Lunch Program.
-The grant will help expand quality social services and youth programs that are accessible and safe, including four health education field trips.
+The grant awarded to Shippensburg Community Resource Coalition will be used for the Summer Lunch Program at Katie's Place to expand quality social services and youth programs that are accessible and safe, including four health education field trips.